Should you visit Columbia or Pueblo?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Pueblo is $227.
+The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Pueblo is $284.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Columbia and Pueblo in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Columbia and Pueblo in more detail.

 When we compare the travel costs of actual travelers between Columbia and Pueblo, we can see that Pueblo is more expensive.
 And not only is Columbia much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Columbia would let you spend less money overall.
 Or, you could decide to spend more money in Columbia and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Pueblo would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Pueblo than you might in Columbia.